SFDC-Assets/Einstein-Email-Bot/README.md

 # Email Bot in Salesforce

-I wrote a some Apex to handle inbound emails and send them to a flow, which allows admins to manage logic around inbound emails.
-This specific example is for a service use-case where an admin wanted to send an auto-reply with order information when a customer asks about order status.
+This solution offers an email-to-flow functionality.
+The Apex will accept an email, convert the email to an Apex Object, retrieve intent, sentiment and NER from Einstein Platform Services, and start a flow that includes the email information.
+This allows admins to manage logic around inbound emails.
+For this specific example, an admin wanted to send an auto-reply email with order information when a customer asks about order status.

 ## Flow Variables